Gold Dust (novel): Plot

-The novel follows Ukhayyad, a young Tuareg nomad from the Libyan desert, and his beloved piebald Mahri camel.
-After the camel falls ill after intercourse with a female camel, Ukhayyad decides he must be healed by grazing him on a powerful plant known to induce insanity.
-Although Ukhayyad is mocked for his devotion to the camel, he nevertheless remains steadfastly loyal to him.
+The novel follows Ukhayyad, a young Tuareg nomad from the Libyan desert, and his prized camel.
+The camel falls ill after intercourse with a female camel, so Ukhayyad decides he must be healed by a powerful plant known to induce insanity.
+Although Ukhayyad is mocked for his devotion to the camel, he remains loyal.

-Ukhayyad marries and has a son, but poverty forces him to pawn the camel to a man named Dodo, who purports to be his wife's cousin.
+Ukhayyad marries and has a son, but poverty forces him to sell the camel to a man named Dodo, who claims to be his wife's cousin.
 The camel repeatedly escapes to return to Ukhayyad before being reclaimed by Dodo's men.
 When Ukhayyad requests to repossess the camel, Dodo offers to do so, in exchange for Ukhayyad's wife.
 Ukhayyad agrees, and Dodo gives him a small bag of gold dust as well, which he at first declines to accept.
 He is reunited with his beloved camel, but people begin to claim that he "sold his wife and child for a handful of gold dust."